You can get £96.35 per week Statutory Sick Pay (SSP) if you’re too ill to work. It’s paid by your employer for up to 28 weeks.

 If you cannot work because of coronavirus (COVID-19)

-- self-isolating because you or someone you live with has coronavirus symptoms
+- you or someone you live with has COVID-19 symptoms or has tested positive for COVID-19

-- self-isolating because you’ve been notified by the NHS or public health authorities that you’ve come into contact with someone with coronavirus
+- you’ve been notified by the NHS or public health authorities that you’ve been in contact with someone with COVID-19

 You could get SSP for every day you’re off work.

-If your illness is not related to coronavirus
+If your illness is not related to COVID-19

-If your illness is not related to coronavirus, you can get SSP from the fourth day you are off work sick.
+If your illness is not related to COVID-19, you can get SSP from the fourth day you are off work sick.